The Curriculum at the Academy

 At the end of year 8, our current year 9 (2019 / 20) were given the opportunity to opt for subjects they may wish to study at KS4.
 At the end of year 9 they will be given the opportunity to continue with this pathway should they wish to do so.

 Students in Year 10 are offered the opportunity to narrow the subjects that they specialise in by following one of three option pathways: EBacc, Academic and Academic/Vocational.
 All students study GCSEs in English, English Literature, Maths, Science and a Humanities subject.
 These are then supplemented with three options from their chosen pathways.
-The three option pathways offer a comprehensive range of academic and vocational subjects that include: Business Studies, Motor Vehicle, Performing Arts, Creative Media, French, Design and Technology, Health and Social Care, PE and Art.
+The three option pathways offer a comprehensive range of academic and vocational subjects that include: Business Studies, Performing Arts, Modern Foreign Languages, Design and Technology, Health and Social Care, PE and Art.
 Mostly these subjects are delivered through a GCSE syllabus with some BTEC and OCR.
 The option pathways also allow our most able students to opt for three separate sciences as part of a more challenging academic pathway.
-To maximise the performance of our least able students within the core subjects of English and maths they are provided with addition support in these areas instead of a third option choice.

 STEM pathways at Key Stage 4